 With her experience of parenting two autistic children, and my experience of being autistic, we work together to ensure that Hope House provides true education that does just focus on knowledge and exam scores, but enables pupils to live independent and fulfilling lives—free from the boundaries face by autistic individuals on a daily basis.
 Terri’s prioritization for behavior before education shows in the school’s latest Ofsted report which awarded the school an ‘Outstanding’ for behavior.
 It is provisions like this that would have prevented me from leaving school age seven.

 The archaic ideology which education is built upon has held countless autistic individuals back from enjoying the fruits of life.
 It is for this reason that Hope House does things differently and which has enable me to reach university.

-I have caught upon over a decade’s worth of education within three years because Hope House does things differently.
+I have caught up on over a decade’s worth of education within three years because Hope House does things differently.
 Stories like my own are rare because doing things differently is rare.
-Therefore, the reason why I aspire to university and to share my story is because I hope that we can stop treating autism in the same way it has been treated for years and expect something different.
+Therefore, the reason why I aspire to university and to share my story is that I hope that we can stop treating autism in the same way it has been treated for years and expect something different.
 Statistics are coming in thick and fast showing how bad people like myself are being let down—whether that is low employment rates or higher risk of depression.
 It is time to do things differently and I truly believe that Hope House is leading the way.